kumagai-group/pydefect/docs_rst/vertical_transition_level.rst

                  └ Va_Cl_0/ ── absorption/

-Firstly, create the :code:`absorption/` directory at the :code:`Va_Cl_0/` and copy the vasp input files.
+Firstly, create the :code:`absorption/` directory at the :code:`Va_Cl_0/` and copy the vasp input files from :code:`Va_Cl_0/`.
-Then, edit :code:`INCAR` to change :code:`NSW` to 1 and add :code:`NELECT` with
-reducing it by 1, and run vasp.
+Then, edit :code:`INCAR` to change :code:`NSW` to 1 and add the :code:`NELECT` tag with reducing it by 1 from the neutral one.
 Or one can type:

 ::

     vise vs -uis NSW 1 --options charge -1 -d ../ -t defect

-We then create :code:`calc_results.json` using the following command in the :code:`absorption/` directory.
+After running vasp, we then create :code:`calc_results.json` using the following command in the :code:`absorption/` directory.

 ::